RallyTechServices/timetracking-by-actuals-change/README.md

 * Uses settings for the fields.
 The defaults are not custom fields so the thing doesn't fail horribly when the field doesn't exist.
 * An example of "chunking" calls to WSAPI with sets of very very long filters
+* An example of using fileutils to get csv from a grid backed by a custom store -- attempts to determine the kind of store backing the grid

 ### First Load